-We hope this trouble shooter helps you identify the issue with your bonsai.
+We hope this bonsai trouble shooter helps you identify the issue with your bonsai.

 Are you having trouble with your bonsai?
 Is it not looking in the best of health?
 Are you searching for ‘my your bonsai looks dead’?

-Use our super web app below, so you can troubleshoot your bonsai problem.
+Use our bonsai trouble shooter below, so you can figure out your bonsai problem.
 It’s easy to use: just click the relevant radio button next to the image which shows the type of symptoms you’re experiencing and press the troubleshoot button below.

 Are you having problems with your bonsai?